bbc/rd-taster-pilot-documentation/docs/pilot-kickoff-pack.md

 The information below is meant to support the kickoff process for a Connected Studio pilot project.
 There are many things to think about when starting a pilot, and we hope this info will act as a good reference and make things a bit simpler for you.

-##The PID
+##The Project Brief

-The Project Initiation Document (PID) is sometimes referred to as a PAR (Project Authorisation Request) but both are essentially describing the same thing: a document outlining the brief for the project, which is to be provided by the Project Manager to the indie at the start of the project.
+The Project Brief (sometimes called a Project Initiation Document (PID) or a PAR (Project Authorisation Request) depending on your flavour of Project Management) is essentially a document outlining the brief for the project, which is to be provided by the Project Manager to the indie at the start of the project.

 For reference, a template for this document can be found [here](https://myshare.app.box.com/files/0/f/3851198575/1/f_32018319221).